 Clear Blue has four offices in Canada, the United States of America, Kenya and Nigeria.
-Clear Blue systems are operational in 37 countries, 27 U.S. states, and 9 Canadian provinces.
+Clear Blue systems are operational in 45 countries, 28 U.S. states, and 9 Canadian provinces.
 The Company works with local vendors and is committed to recruiting and managing a global, diverse and skilled workforce.
-Clear Blue recently expanded to Africa, establishing an office in Nairobi, Kenya.
+Clear Blue recently increased its presence in Africa, by establishing an office in Nigeria.
 Pursuant to its commitment to providing local prosperity by hiring locally, it hired four of the five team members in Kenya from the local community.